 A study of neuromuscular and mechanical principles of motion as related to the analysis of human movement.
-Prerequisites: PE 205, BIO 227.
+Prerequisites: PE 205, BIO 227, PE 260 and declared physical education major.

 PE 322 Adventure Education Activities (3SH)

 This course is designed for study away opportunities to explore and develop cooperative and fundamental techniques and skills for the safe participation in a variety of adventure activities through classroom-based and real-world experiences.
 It involves participation in real-world environmental stewardship and the learning of life- long skills such as swimming, snorkeling, paddle boarding, etc. (Activity fee required)